MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-usql-network-similarity.md

 services: microsoft-academic-services
 ms.topic: tutorial
 ms.service: microsoft-academic-services
-ms.date: 2/25/2020
+ms.date: 9/23/2020
 ---
 # Network Similarity Sample (U-SQL)

-In this sample, you compute network similarity score and top related affiliations in Microsoft Academic Graph (MAG) using Azure Data Analytics (U-SQL).
+In this sample, you will compute the network similarity score and top related affiliations in Microsoft Academic Graph (MAG) using Azure Data Analytics (U-SQL).

 ## Prerequisites